statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

   certain cases.
-In both simulation studies and a genomic data application, we show that the multivariate square-root lasso can outperform more computationally intensive methods which estimate both the regression coefficient matrix and error precision matrix.Aaron Molstad
+In both simulation studies and a genomic data application, we show that the multivariate square-root lasso can outperform more computationally intensive methods which estimate both the regression coefficient matrix and error precision matrix.

 ## Previous talks